suvarchal/IDV_teleport/README.md

                         Publish bundle and image at a RAMADDA server;argument shoud be ramadda entryid wherethe user from environment variable RAMADDA_USER and password from
-                        RAMADDA_PASSWORD has permissionsto write files
+                        RAMADDA_PASSWORD has permissionsto write files.
 	-nohead {True,False}, --headless {True,False}
-                        Option to use headless display environment or not to use headless environment `Xvfb` needs to be installedand be present in the PATH.
+                        Option to use headless display environment or not to use headless environment `Xvfb` needs to be installed and be present in the PATH.
 Default is set to True for convinience, When True and Xvfb is not on path it tries to run IDV with default local display.
 	-d {True,False}, --debug {True,False}
                         Debug option; for each time in timefile, IDV session will remain open and MUST be closed manually